Hperigo/Cinder-ecs/README.md

 ## Rationale:

-it's main focus is to *provide a simple api for composing objects and transversing components.* Traditional ecs libs are fine when your have some game like enviroment where most of the objects in the scene can be represented by components and their behaviour by systems.

-But in "creative coding" apps is common to have entities with a very specialized behaviour breaking the ECS mindset, this library tries to fix  that by not having very strict rules,
+it's main focus is to **provide a simple api for composing objects and traversing data.** Traditional ecs libs are fine when your have some game like enviroment where most of the objects in the scene can be represented by components and their behaviour by systems, but in "creative coding" apps is common to have entities with a very specialized behaviour breaking the ECS mindset, this library tries to fix  that by not having very strict rules.

 It also provides a couple of nice features that I think is usefull on a day-to-day creative coding eviroment like: